 THE OSBORNE BROTHERS

-- From Hyden, Kentucky (Live in Nashville.)
+- From Hyden, Kentucky but lived most of their career in Nashville.

-- Bobby plays mandolin; Sonny plays banjo.
+- Bobby played mandolin; Sonny played banjo.

 - Sonny’s given name is Roland.